qwerfd2/SSHM-Modding-Suite/README.md

 This script can extract .pak files for The Secret Society - Hidden Mystery.

+Extract every .pak file under the same directory: ```python script.py all output_dir```

-Usage: ```python script.py pack.pak output_dir```
+Extract a single .pak file under the same directory: ```python script.py pack.pak output_dir```

-File will be saved to "output_dir" folder.
+Files will be extracted to "output_dir" folder.

 Dependencies: Python 3, obviously, but nothing else in particular.
-I could make a progress bar but... eh...